JakeLabate/TallyEntertainment/README.md

 <br>
 To mentioned every possible technical error or opportunity, would take many hours for this, and or site.<br>
 <br>
-In practice, I understand how to prioritize the find and resolving of these technical SEO bugs/opportunities.
+In practice, I understand how to prioritize the finding and resolving of these technical SEO bugs/opportunities.